Flotomate/product_docs/source/problem-management/working-on-a-problem.rst

 management requires more than merely resolving problems as they develop, but finding a way to prevent them.

-Flotomate allows you to record a response for the Problem.
+Motadata allows you to record a response for the Problem.
 Along with textual information, you can also attach files.

 .. _pmf-31: